Which seafood products can your dog eat? [We review 6 options!] | Waldo's Friends

 Lobster

-Similar to crab, lobster should be cooked thoroughly and plainly.
-The hard shell should also be completely removed to prevent accidents.
+Similar to crab, be sure to cook your lobster without seasonings before feeding it to your pet.
+The hard shell should also be removed completely to prevent accidents.
 When served right, your dog can derive minerals such as zinc, phosphorus, and magnesium from its tender flesh.
-However, dogs should only eat limited amounts of lobster as it is packed with sodium and fat.
+However, limited amounts should be given to your canine as it is high in sodium and fat.

 Mussel